PaulC91/gedotmap/README.md

 #### Credits

 Thanks to [Alasdair Rae](https://twitter.com/undertheraedar) for making his excellent constituency shapefile available with all data embedded.
 You can find the full breakdown of sources on his [blog post.](http://www.statsmapsnpix.com/2017/04/getting-ready-for-ge2017-big-shapefile.html)

+EU Referendum % esitmates for each constituency were computed by [Chris Hanretty.](https://twitter.com/chrishanretty) Read his [blog post](https://medium.com/@chrishanretty/final-estimates-of-the-leave-vote-or-areal-interpolation-and-the-uks-referendum-on-eu-membership-5490b6cab878) that summarises the findings of his academic article "Areal Interpolation and the UK's referendum on EU Membership", *Journal Of Elections, Public Opinion And Parties,* accesible [here.](http://www.tandfonline.com/doi/abs/10.1080/17457289.2017.1287081?journalCode=fbep20)

 For more information about [Culture of Insight](http://cultureofinsight.com) get in touch via [email](mailto:paul@cultureofinsight.com) or twitter [@datasetfree](https://twitter.com/datasetfree)